Benefits of Corporations to Society

 Benefit corporations pursue such factors as a focus on people, the planet, along with profits.
 This means that benefit corporations take environmental and social benefits just as seriously as finance.
 Usually, directors and officers must maximize shareholder profit at the expense of other factors.
 Boards of benefit corporations are permitted, and in certain cases even mandated, to consider public benefits.

 If you need more information on benefits of corporations to society, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.